Wartime Magazine Issue 28

 A daring X-Craft raid on Bergen in April 1944.

-‘Founder’ of the Australian War Museum Peter Stanley
+- ‘Founder’ of the Australian War Museum by Peter Stanley.

 The story of Ernie Bailey, Australian Salvage Corps.